 - Self-discipline is needed for the wearer to keep aligners in for at least 20–22 hours a day

-That final point is very important; people who may be tempted to skip a day or keep their aligners out for more than four hours a day might be better off wearing fixed braces that can’t be removed at all.
+That final point is very important; people who may want to skip a day or keep their aligners out for more than four hours a day might be better off wearing permanent braces.
 Failing to follow these guidelines means treatment will be less effective or will take longer.

-Over the past 20 years, Invisalign has invested a lot in research and development so its aligners can now be used to treat 90% of orthodontic cases.
-This includes some severe misalignment problems which, in the past, could only have been treated with traditional metal braces.
+With over 20 years of investments in research and development, Invisalign aligners can now treat 90% of orthodontic cases.
+This includes some severe misalignment problems that previously required treatment with traditional metal braces.